AKSHILMY/chatgo/README.md

 ## 📝 Overview

 Chatgo is a full-stack web application that provides a chatbot interface accessible only to authenticated users.
-The project is built with a Go backend that handles user authentication and serves the chat logic, and a modern JavaScript frontend for a responsive user experience.
+The project is built with a Go backend that handles user authentication and serves the chat logic, and a modern React frontend for a responsive user experience.

 ## ✨ Features